marklreyes/marklreyes/README.md

 Projects worth revisiting at some point as they once did have a heart beat and are worthy of an upgrade path.
 * **[Angular Task List](https://github.com/marklreyes/angular-tasklist-ng9):** Written in Angular 9, sort and search table columns, persist sorting on refresh, drag/drop columns and resize columns.
 Forked over 60+ times with 9K+ views.
 * **[Puff Finder](https://github.com/marklreyes/puff-provisions-puff-finder):** Written in Vue 2, a listing app for querying seed companies, strains, brands, products, batches, retailers and studies.

-## Publications 📰
-Some of my work which circulated around the world.
-Enjoy!
-* **[JavaScript Weekly - Issue 517](https://javascriptweekly.com/issues/517):** Reading John Resig’s ‘Pro JavaScript Techniques’ 14 Years Later
-* **[JavaScript Weekly - Issue 488](https://javascriptweekly.com/issues/488):** The Tale of Upgrading a Legacy Angular App
-* **[Today with Hoda and Jenna](https://www.marklreyes.com/blog/sleepscore-animated-aura/):** Download these apps to help with your resolutions

 ## Advocacy Work 📣
 Active projects I maintain outside of the "9 to 5" agendas!